philchristensen/antioch/README.md

 -----------

 **Customizable AJAX-Enabled Client**
-> The txSpace web client provides a standards-compliant interface based
+> The antioch web client provides a standards-compliant interface based
 > on the Nevow Athena AJAX framework, and is supported by all modern browsers.
 >
 > Although the default database provided is geared towards text-based games,
 > the flexibility of the client interface and the power of the plugin system
-> allows many different kinds of games to be developed on the txSpace platform.
+> allows many different kinds of games to be developed on the antioch platform.

 **Graphical Object Editors**
 > Programmers and authors alike will find the built-in authoring tools
 > expedite world creation and verb programming.

 **Plugin System**
-> txSpace 'modules' allow developers to create new client functionality out of
+> antioch 'modules' allow developers to create new client functionality out of
 > whole cloth.
 The module system was used to implement the built-in object and
 > verb editors, demonstrating the creation of new verb-environment functions,
 > Web resources, and client-side JavaScript.